BlastSlimey/shapezipelago/README.md

   - shop order
 - TECHNICAL:    Option to make items with random effect dependent on receiveditems index
 - FEATURE:      Produce and send products to other games via gifting api
-- FEATURE:      Online shop to order gifts as expansion to gifting api
+- FEATURE:      Online shop to order gifts as expansion to gifting api, can be disabled
   - Example:
     ```
     "Shops;[teamNumber]": {
         "[slotNumber]": {
             "ShopDataVersion": 1, // Like gift data version in case anything changes later on
             "ShopVersion": 1, // Increment if shop is updated mid-run
+            "ShopName": "Player1's factory",
+            "Payment": "Send anything", // Information for customers on how to pay
             "Offers": [
                 {
                     "ItemName": "Copper Plate", // Should be unique within the shop